 Vivian: A lot depends on who's in the saddle.

 Vivian: What will your first step be?

 Philip Marlowe: The usual one.

 Vivian: I didn't know there was a usual one.

 Philip Marlowe: Well, sure there is.
-It comes complete with diagrams on page 47 of 'How to be a Detective in 10 Easy Lessons' correspondent school textbook and, uh, your father offered me a drink.
+It comes complete with diagrams, on page 47 of 'How to be a Detective in 10 Easy Lessons,' correspondence school text-book and, uh, your father offered me a drink.

 Vivian: You must've read another one on how to be a comedian.